Vertical IQ Frequently Asked Questions (FAQs)

 Q: Where do you get the content for the local economic profiles?

 A: The data on job growth, employment, unemployment, housing prices, housing permits and vacancy rates come from government sources, such as the Bureau of Labor Statistics and the U.S. Census Bureau.
 This data is updated monthly or quarterly as the government publishes new data.
-Home price forecasts are licensed from Local Market Monitor, Inc. Data on business start-ups is licensed from BizMiner, Inc. and is updated annually.
+Home price forecasts are licensed from Local Market Monitor, Inc.

 - Local business growth is updated every quarter.